naacl-org/naacl-2021-website/_pages/program/schedule.md

 <tbody></tbody>
 </table>
 <div id="introParagraph">
 <p>On this page, you can choose the sessions (and individual papers/posters) of your choice <em>and</em> generate a PDF of your customized schedule!
 This page should work on modern browsers on all operating systems.
 On mobile devices, Safari on iOS and Chrome on Android are the only browsers known to work.
-For the best experience, use a non-mobile device with a resolution of at least 1920x1080.
+For the best experience, use a non-mobile device with a resolution of at least 1920x1080 and a full-screen browser.
 For help, simply type "?"" while on the page or click on the "Help" button.</p>
 </div>
 <p class="text-center">
 <a href="#" id="help-button" class="btn btn--small btn--twitter">Help</a>